Hubs-Foundation/hubs-docs/docs/setup-contact.md

 ## Submit An Idea

 If you would like to share feature requests or thoughts about how to make Hubs better, please [submit an idea through Mozilla Connect](https://connect.mozilla.org/t5/ideas/idb-p/ideas/label-name/hubs).
-You will have to sign in to your FireFox Account and select the blue "Submit an idea" button to complete this process.
+You will have to sign in to your Mozilla Account and select the blue "Submit an idea" button to complete this process.
 <br></br>
 [<img src="img/connect-button.png" alt="Mozilla Connect submit idea">](https://connect.mozilla.org/t5/ideas/idb-p/ideas/label-name/hubs)